hyungmogu/udacity-cloud-devops-project-5/README.md

 - For the continuous integration phase, CircleCI is used
 - Blue / Green Deployment is used to strengthen the existing knowledge gained in earlier project
-- NGIX's "Hello World, my name is (student name)" application is used.
-This is to focus on taught knowledge
+- Application from project 3 is used.
+This is to focus on taught devOps knowledge

 ## Rubric